NavyaG-lab/Tech-writer/etl_operators/setup_datomic_pii_deletion_monitoring.md

 `NewPIIDeletionAlertsCheck`.
 Add the three monitoring sparkOps to the list.
 You should find the examples from `br` in there already.

-In a future step we want to automate this as well, but getting the names in here automatically isn't trivial for now.
+In a future step we want to automate this as well but getting the names in here automatically isn't trivial for now.